yoyoyoseob/objc-BlackJackViews-ios-0615-public/README.md

     self = [super viewDidLoad];
     if (self)
   {
-    self.blackjackGame = [[BlackjackGame alloc] init];
+    self.blackjackGame = [[FISBlackjackGame alloc] init];
   }

   }
 ```

-  - Next, also in your viewDidLoad method, call your BlackjackGame's deal method and update your first two card labels.
+  - Next, also in your viewDidLoad method, call your FISBlackjackGame's deal method and update your first two card labels.
 UILabel has a text property.
 You should update the text of your label to match the description of each of your playing cards.
   - Implement your deal and hit methods to perform the appropriate functions. ie. in deal, instantiate a new game, remove all label text and add update your first two labels for a new deal, and in hit, call the game's hit method and update a third (or 4th or 5th) card with the description of the card that was hit.
   - After each move you should update your score label, and if you bust or get a blackjack you should update your bust/blackjack label.

-  **You might want to create an 'updateUI' method that you call after each action to update the UIElements that are changing.
-You don't necessarily have to do this, but it will probably present itself in refactoring.**
+  **You should create an 'updateUI' method in your  call after each action to update the UIElements that are changing.
+You'll see the updateUI method alluded to in the tests**